 Vingegaard hails Pogacar after latest Tour de France skirmish

-Col du Grand Colombier (France) (AFP) – Defending champion Jonas Vingegaard hailed his rivalry with Tadej Pogacar after surviving his latest attack where he clung on to the overall lead of the Tour de France on the Grand Colombier mountain on Friday.
+Col du Grand Colombier (France) (AFP) – Defending champion Jonas Vingegaard hailed his rivalry with Tadej Pogacar after surviving the Slovenian's latest attack to cling on to the overall lead of the Tour de France on the Grand Colombier mountain on Friday.

-Vingegaard finished just four seconds behind Pogacar after a sudden late attack as the Slovene also picked up a four-second time bonus.
+Vingegaard finished just four seconds behind Pogacar after a sudden late attack that also earned the latter a four-second time bonus.

-That left the Dane Vingegaard with a wafer thin 9sec overall advantage, after a stage won by Polish Ineos Grenadiers rider Michal Kwiatkowski on a breakaway.
+That left Dane Vingegaard with a wafer-thin 9sec overall advantage, after a stage won by Polish Ineos Grenadiers rider Michal Kwiatkowski on a breakaway.

 At the end of the stage Vingegaard was all smiles, while his Slovenian rival was po-faced despite his latest gain.

-"In a final like this you can only be happy with how it worked out," said Vingegaard.
+"In a final like this you can only be happy with how it worked out," said the 26-year-old.

 "History has shown that the Tour rarely gets won by a few seconds," he said.
 "Maybe once or twice, maybe here too, who knows, but I don't think so."